safesploitOrg/monoblockchain/README.md

   <b>Distributed P2P Network Being Attacked</b>
 </p>

 However, for the example above, seven nodes maintain an independent version of the ledger.
-Moreover, while the attacker has successfully modify blocks and forged the ledger cryptographically to reflect an action which did not take place.
-However, the attack did this for a single node.
-Hence, the attacker only makes up 14% of the distributed P2P network.
+The attacker has successfully modified blocks and forged the ledger cryptographically to reflect an action that did not occur.
+However, the attacker did this for a single node.
+As the attacker only makes up 14% of the distributed P2P network.
 For the attacker to successfully perform their attack, they must control 51% or more of the network's nodes.

 See, [51% attack](https://www.investopedia.com/terms/1/51-attack.asp#:~:text=A%2051%25%20attack%20is%20an,other%20miners%20from%20completing%20blocks.).

 ## Mining

-Mining is the competitive process that verifies and adds new transactions to the blockchain for a cryptocurrency that uses the proof of work (PoW) method.
+Mining is the competitive process that verifies and adds new transactions to the Blockchain for a cryptocurrency that uses the proof of work (PoW) method.
 The miner that wins the competition is rewarded with some amount of the currency and/or transaction fees - [source](https://www.pcmag.com/encyclopedia/term/crypto-mining#:~:text=(CRYPTOcurrency%20mining)%20The%20competitive%20process,currency%20and%2For%20transaction%20fees.).

 Consider further reading [PoW - Wikipedia](https://en.wikipedia.org/wiki/Proof_of_work).